Skip to content

 return Strategy::compute(data, len);

-Chaining multiple constexpr functions together forms a computation chain, where the output of each stage serves as the input to the next.
-This approach is very useful in signal processing pipelines and data verification chains.
-The core idea is to make each stage a pure function (no side effects, deterministic output for a given input), and then use static_assert to validate the correctness of the entire chain at compile time.
+We can chain multiple constexpr functions to form a calculation chain, where the output of each stage serves as the input for the next.
+This approach is particularly useful in signal processing pipelines and data validation chains.
+The core idea is to ensure that each stage is a pure function (no side effects, deterministic output for a given input), and then use static_assert to verify the correctness of the entire chain at compile time.

 constexpr std::uint8_t xor_checksum(const std::uint8_t* data, std::size_t len)